 Regular exercise is one of the best ways to decrease stress, improve self esteem and maintain a healthy weight.
 Fit some movement in everywhere you can during your day.

 START SEEING THE SCALES MOVE IN THE RIGHT DIRECTION!

 GET YOUR FREE PRINTABLE

-Make one swap today.
-Then when it has become routine and easy, swap another, but only when you’re ready.
+The best way to do this is, and pardon the pun, is one bite at a time.
+Make one healthy food swap today.
+Then when it has become a new habit, add another but only when you’re ready.
 If you take on too much at one time that’s when you can falter.
 Here are a few suggestions: